johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 ### Site Editing

-The BodilessJS site editing interface was designed to be edited in desktop scenario based on the assumption that site editors were working on desktop size screen for productivity.
+The BodilessJS site editing interface was designed for desktop scenario based on the assumption that site editors were working on desktop size screen for productivity.